robbert-vdh/yabridge/src/common/serialization/vst3/README.md

    would be on the side of the native plugin) should then provide a `YaFoo{Plugin,Host}Impl` that implements those functions through yabridge's `Vst3MessageHandler` callback interface.
+7. If the `IFoo` has side effects and thus needs a corresonding 'real' isntance on the other side to communicate to, then `YaFoo{Plugin,Host}Impl` should implement a destructor that destroys the 'real' object when `YaFoo` proxy gets destroyed.
+See [interface instantiation](#interface-instantiation) for more information.

 ## Interface Instantiation